drtonylove1963/MovieCatalog/README.md

 - **Command Timeout**: Configurable command timeout to prevent long waits during connection attempts
 - **Auto-Create Schema**: Automatic schema creation for PostgreSQL when the database becomes available
 - **Continuous Operation**: Application continues to function with full capabilities even when PostgreSQL is unavailable

+### PostgreSQL Schema Structure

+The event sourcing system uses the following PostgreSQL schema structure:

+- **Schema**: `movie_catalog`
+- **Tables**:
+  - `mt_events`: Stores all domain events with their data in JSONB format
+  - `mt_streams`: Tracks event streams for aggregates and their versions
+  - `mt_doc_movie_read_model`: Stores the projected read models for movies

+This schema is automatically created when the application starts, or can be manually created if needed.

 ## License